reeseovine/herald/README.md

 docker run -it -e MINIFLUX_API_ENDPOINT=<api url> MINIFLUX_API_KEY=<api key> -p 80:5000 katacarbix/herald:latest
 ```

-### Node JS (not recommended)
+### NodeJS (not recommended)
 1. Download the compiled code from [Releases](https://github.com/katacarbix/herald/releases) and extract it.
-2. Open a terminal in the `herald/` directory.
+2. Open a terminal in the extracted directory.
 3. Run `npm install --only=prod`.
 4. Copy `sample.env` to `.env` and enter your environment variables into this new file.
 5. Start Herald with `yarn production`.
 You will need to run this command and leave the terminal open every time you want to start it.
-You can stop Herald with `Ctrl+C`.
+You can stop it with `Ctrl+C`.

 ## Docker tags
 - `latest` - The most recent stable release